Skip to main content

 for the different member flows for the same DetNet service.

-Note, that Service-IDs is a local ID on the receiver side providing
+Note that the Service-ID is a local ID on the receiver side that

 4.4.
 Flow Aggregation